wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.      Expires December 14, 2015              [Page 19]
+Contavalli, et al.       Expires January 7, 2016               [Page 19]

-Internet-Draft        Client Subnet in DNS Queries              Jun 2015
+Internet-Draft        Client Subnet in DNS Queries             July 2015

    A major drawback is scalability.
 The operator needs to track which